kelvinyelyen/algorithm-sandbox/README.md

 ## Overview

 As a seasoned professional in the field of computer science, I recognize the importance of continuous learning and growth.
-This repository represents my ongoing journey to deepen my understanding of algorithms and refine my problem-solving skills.
+This repository represents my ongoing journey to deepen my understanding of DSA and refine my problem-solving skills.

 ## Directory